mendix/docs/content/apidocs-mxsdk/apidocs/pluggable-widgets/client-apis/list-values.md

 ### 4.1 Value helpers {#filter-value-helpers}

 Two basic helpers that allow to represent attributes and literal values in filter conditions are `attribute` and `literal` helpers.
-When creating a filter condition, every attribute or literal value have to be wrapped with a corresponding helper.
+When creating a filter condition, every attribute or literal value has to be wrapped with a corresponding helper.

 #### 4.1.1 `attribute`